Adaptive Log File Sync: Oracle, Please Don’t Do That Again

 - Few problems in general, possible issues seem to be in RAC and/or the switching process itself

-We’re working with a customer now who had a very successful Exadata go-live last weekend.
+We’re working with a customer who had a very successful Exadata go-live last weekend.
 They moved a large application mostly unchanged from 9i to Exadata – and we’ve generally had very positive feedback. (!!)
-It might be that just getting on modern hardware and software accounts for this… but nonetheless it gives everyone a good feeling.
+It might be that just getting on modern hardware and software accounts for this, but it still gives everyone a good feeling.

-Nevertheless there are always a few little adventures.
+Nevertheless, there are always a few little adventures.
 One of these was a mysterious orange glob on the Cloud Control radar Monday at 1am.
 Orange is the “commit” class – so this was a little surprising!
 (And reminiscent of Karl Arao’s famous halloween monster!)
-Few drill-down clicks and we’re looking at “log file sync” events.
-To make a long story short, it wasn’t any of the usual suspects and the necessary diagnostics info wasn’t available after the fact to say what happened with certainty.
-We’ve done a fairly comprehensive incident report and it hasn’t recurred… so I’m happy for now.
+A few drill-down clicks and we’re looking at “log file sync” events.
+To make a long story short, it wasn’t any of the usual suspects, and the necessary diagnostics info wasn’t available after the fact to say what happened with certainty.
+We’ve done a fairly comprehensive incident report and it hasn’t recurred… So I’m happy for now.

 Before I dive in, one other important thing: I have to mention Christo Kutrovsky.
-We were both on-site and we were both digging into this feature at the same time.
+We were both on-site and digging into this feature at the same time.
 There was a constant exchange of competing theories and different ideas about how things might work.
-Together we assembled a strong, in-depth working theory very, very quickly – I love working on a great team.
+Together we assembled a strong, in-depth, and working theory very, very quickly – I love working on a great team.

 Log File Sync

 First off, there are a few basic starting points for anyone troubleshooting time spent in the log file sync event.

 - For past problems, use AWR reports and ASH data.